-Item

-Goods

-Medical equipment and supplies Non-perishable foods, bottled water and containers Tents for advanced medical posts, temporary housing, and classroom/daycare substitution Equipment and supplies for temporary housing/living (gas stoves, utensils, tents, beds, sleeping bags, mattresses, blankets, hammocks, mosquito nets, kit of personal and family hygiene, etc.) and school Gasoline and diesel (for air, land and sea transport) and engine lubricants Spare parts, equipment and supplies for engines, transport, construction vehicles Lease of vehicles (Vans, trucks and SUVs) Equipment, tools, materials and supplies for search and rescue (including light motor boats and engines for transport and rescue) Tools and construction supplies (roofing, cement, iron, stone, blocks, etc.) Equipment and supplies for disinfection of drinking water and repair/rehabilitate of black water collection systems Equipment, tools and supplies for agricultural, forestry, and fisheries Feed and veterinary inputs (vaccines, vitamin tablets, etc.) Construction materials, equipment and industrial machinery Water, air, and land transport equipment, including spare parts Temporary toilets Groundwater boreholes, cargos, equipment to allow access to affected site, storage units Any other item agreed on between the World Bank and the Recipient (as documented in an Aide-Memoire or other appropriate formal Project document)
+- Medical equipment and supplies - Non-perishable foods, bottled water and containers - Tents for advanced medical posts, temporary housing, and classroom/daycare substitution - Equipment and supplies for temporary housing/living (gas stoves, utensils, tents, beds, sleeping bags, mattresses, blankets, hammocks, mosquito nets, kit of personal and family hygiene, etc.) and school - Gasoline and diesel (for air, land and sea transport) and engine lubricants - Spare parts, equipment and supplies for engines, transport, construction vehicles - Lease of vehicles (Vans, trucks and SUVs) - Equipment, tools, materials and supplies for search and rescue (including light motor boats and engines for transport and rescue) - Tools and construction supplies (roofing, cement, iron, stone, blocks, etc.) - Equipment and supplies for communications and broadcasting (radios, antennas, batteries) - Water pumps and tanks for water storage - Equipment, materials and supplies for disinfection of drinking water and repair/rehabilitate of black water collection systems - Equipment, tools and supplies for agricultural, forestry, and fisheries - Feed and veterinary inputs (vaccines, vitamin tablets, etc.) - Construction materials, equipment and industrial machinery - Water, air, and land transport equipment, including spare parts - Temporary toilets - Groundwater boreholes, cargos, equipment to allow access to affected site, storage units - Any other item agreed on between the World Bank and the Recipient (as documented in an Aide-Memoire or other appropriate formal Project document)